-The health industry was not the only one shaken by the COVID-19 outbreak.
-Businesses in the United States were also fighting for their survival, and the economy was in a state of crisis.
-Now that things have settled down, life is returning to normal, and businesses around the world are beginning to reopen their doors.
+The global economy was shaken by the COVID-19 outbreak.
+Businesses in the United States were fighting for their survival, and the economy was in a state of crisis.
+Now that things have settled down, life is returning to normal, and companies worldwide are beginning to reopen their doors.

 Employee Retention Tax Credit is a government initiative introduced as part of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) to encourage business owners/employers to continue paying their employees during 2020.